 This can often be done through existing tools, including emailing parents or using existing online platforms to distribute activities to pupils.
 Start from where you are; if you already have existing systems in place, explore those first and foremost, whether they are pupil platforms, parental communication tools or online spaces such as your school website.
 Distributing ‘packs’ of content is only likely to be effective for a short period of time as teachers will not have the facility to give feedback or address misconceptions.

 Several well know providers have made some of their ready-made content available for free during the Covid19 crisis, such as Twinkl and planned releases from White Rose Maths, in addition to freely available content from sources such as BBC Bitesize.
+In addition, Apple have recently released a chart of 30 activities aimed at children ‘aged 4-8+’ which are ideal for iPad and iPhone (but could be completed using other devices and offline too!).

 Setting tasks and linking to online content